 Support for you

-You will have a lot of support throughout your course of treatment.
-You will usually have a key worker, which is most often a nurse, who you can call during working hours.
-There is also a 24 hour emergency line that you can always call if you run into serious problems at home.
+We will support you throughout your course of treatment.
+You will usually have a key worker, most often a nurse, who you can call during working hours.
+You'll also be given a 24 hour emergency phone number that you can call if you have any serious problems at home.

 Find out more about how we can support you.